csaf-poc/csaf_distribution/docs/csaf_aggregator.md

-rate                  // overall downloading limit per worker insecure              // do not check validity of TLS certificates write_indices         // write index.txt and changes.csv aggregator            // table with basic infos for the aggregator object providers             // array of tables, each entry to be mirrored or listed openpgp_private_key   // OpenPGP private key openpgp_public_key    // OpenPGP public key passphrase            // passphrase of the OpenPGP key
+rate                  // overall downloading limit per worker insecure              // do not check validity of TLS certificates write_indices         // write index.txt and changes.csv openpgp_private_key   // OpenPGP private key openpgp_public_key    // OpenPGP public key
+passphrase            // passphrase of the OpenPGP key